syncfusion/smart-ai-samples/blazor/README.md

 Your azure Endpoint would look something like this `https://{resource_name}.openai.azure.com/`

+To use Azure OpenAI, please install the [Azure.AI.OpenAI](https://www.nuget.org/packages/Azure.AI.OpenAI) package separately in the Blazor application.

 #### OpenAI

 If you are using **OpenAI**, [create an API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key) and place it at `apiKey`, leave the `endpoint` as `""`.
 The value for `deploymentName` is the [model](https://platform.openai.com/docs/models/) you wish to use (e.g., `gpt-3.5-turbo`, `gpt-4`, etc.).